 Troubleshooting AVS Device SDK Common Issues

 Having trouble with the Alexa Voice Service (AVS) Device SDK?
-The following page provides possible resolutions for common issues on all platforms, Linux, macOS, Raspberry Pi and Windows.
+The following page provides possible resolutions for common issues on all platforms, Linux, macOS, and Raspberry Pi.
 If you run into another AVS Device SDK problem that's not listed here, create a new issue on the SDK GitHub page.

 All platforms